dxgldotorg/dxgl/ReadMe.md

 * Install Git for Windows at https://git-scm.com/download/win (should have already been installed to check out the repo)
 * Install HTML Help Workshop from https://www.microsoft.com/en-us/download/details.aspx?id=21138
 * Install NSIS from https://nsis.sourceforge.io/Main_Page
-* Open the dxgl.sln file, select your build configuration (Debug or Release) in the toolbar, and press F7 to build.
+* Open the dxgl.sln file, select your build configuration (Debug or Release) and platform (Win32 or x64) in the toolbar, and press F7 to build.

 ## Debug tracing
 The Debug Trace build has been removed from the project files for DXGL.
 Instead, DXGL now supports debug tracing files in all builds.
 To enable tracing in DXGL create a file named dxgl.cfg or dxgl.ini in you game folder and add the following to it: